anoma/ferveo/docs/ferveo.tex.md

 Symmetric key encryption and decryption are provided by the ChaCha20Poly1305 (RFC8439) cipher, implemented as the chacha20poly1305 crate.

-(TODO: Evaluate potential use of AES-NI in place of ChaCha20, primarily for CPUs with hardware implementation)
+(Future work: Evaluate potential use of AES-NI in place of ChaCha20, primarily for CPUs with hardware implementation)

 ## Public Key identities